nokijfb/8389188babayagaisdfyigaqf/docs/blog/posts/webperl.md

 3. **Strong Ecosystem**: Dancer2 has numerous plugins and modules available for enhancing application functionality.

 ###Environment Setup
-Before getting started with application development, ensure that you have Perl installed and are using **asdf** to manage Perl versions. **asdf** allows you to easily switch between different versions of programming languages.
-Additionally, we will use **Carton** to manage our project's dependencies.
+Before diving into application development, make sure you have Perl installed.
+Me personally use asdf to manage Perl versions, which makes it easy to switch between different programming languages.
+We'll also be using Carton to handle our project's dependencies.

 ###Installing Carton
 To install Carton, you can use the following command: